patrikx3/gitlist/README.md

 https://github.com/patrikx3/gitlist/releases

 ### v1.0.1
-* The minimum PHP version is 7.1
+* The minimum PHP version is 7.1 and PHPUNIT 7.

 ## v1.0.0
 * Works with ```PHP 7.2```